sjulier/Refactored_ORB_SLAM2/README.md

 #### Installing cmake 3.20:

-If your version of cmake is older than 3.20, you will need to install it manually.
-I've just seen (https://gist.github.com/bmegli/4049b7394f9cfa016c24ed67e5041930) but not tested it.
-Old instructions below:
+If your version of cmake is older than 3.20, you will need to install it manually:

 `wget -O - https://apt.kitware.com/keys/kitware-archive-latest.asc 2>/dev/null | sudo apt-key add -`